erjok/tasks/sojern/math-api/README.md

 # Math API

-This repository a web service that provides a simple API for math operations.
+A web service that provides a simple API for math operations.

 ## Running API